CodeforLI/CodeforLI.github.io/README.md

 # Code for Long Island Website
 This is version 1 of Code for Long Island's website.
 Just something to get us started.
+If anyone would like to add content or make the site better, submit a PR.

 **Link to project:** www.code4longisland.org